The GKM correspondence in dimension 6: Rigidity

 clearly extends by the identity to a homeomorphism of $W^3$, which we denote by $H_S(\gamma)$.
 It follows that its isotopy class in $\pi_0(\mathrm{Homeo(W))}$ is well-defined with respect to the homotopy class of $\gamma$ as well as with respect to the homotopy class of $S$ in $W^3$ (cf.~\cite{MR314054}).

+\begin{proof} By construction (see Remark \ref{rem:shapeofthickening}), $Y$ is equivariantly homeomorphic to the manifold $M$ from Section \ref{sec:realization} with equivariant $2$-handles $D_c$ attached along all connection paths $c$ with nontrivial isotropy.

+Let $c_1,\ldots,c_l$ denote those connection paths such that the kernels of two adjacent weights have nontrivial intersection.
+By assumption there is at least one connection path which is not of this form, so if we choose one of those as the connection path with highest index in Lemma \ref{lem:rededges}, it follows that we can choose edges $e_i$ in $c_i$, $i=1,\ldots,l$, such that $e_i$ is not in $c_j$ for $j<i$.
+Hence $e_i$ is part of a closed loop after removing $e_j$ for all $j>i$.
+It follows that there is a maximal tree $\cT\subset \Gamma$ which contains none of the $e_i$.

-\begin{proof} It follows from Lemma \ref{lem:orbitspaceisS1bundle} and the preceeding discussion that for $v\in V(\Gamma)$ and $e\in E(\Gamma)$ we have $B_v/T\cong D^4$ and $K_e/T\cong I\times D^3$.
+We start by considering the union over the $B_v/T$ and $K_e/T$ in $\cT$.
+It follows from Lemma \ref{lem:orbitspaceisS1bundle} and the preceding discussion that for $v\in V(\Gamma)$ and $e\in E(\Gamma)$ we have $B_v/T\cong D^4$ and $K_e/T\cong I\times D^3$.
 These get glued together at $3$-disks in their boundary.
-Since the isotropy groups on $M$ are connected it follows that the $T$-action is free outside of the one-skeleton and the boundaries of the attaching disks lie in the orbit space of the regular stratum.
-This inherits a smooth structure with respect to which the boundary spheres of the attaching disks are smooth.
-It follows that these spheres are bicollared.
+One checks that all boundary spheres of attaching disks are bicollared.
 By Corollary \ref{prop:consumunique}, the result of gluing the $B_v/T$ and the $K_e/T$ only depends on the orientation of the attaching maps.

-We start by considering the union over the $B_v/T$ and $K_e/T$ in a maximal tree of $\Gamma$.
-The resulting orbit space is homeomorphic to $D^4$.
-This is true independently of the orientation of the attaching maps.
+When considering the union over the tree $\cT$ the resulting orbit space is homeomorphic to $D^4$ independently of the orientation of the attaching maps.
 Now we glue the remaining edges $I\times D^3$ to the boundary.
-This time the orientations of the attaching maps are relevant, and there are in fact two possible results of an attaching of $K_e/T$ (only $2$ since $K_e$ has an orientation reversing automorphism).
+This time the orientations of the attaching maps are relevant, and there are in fact two possible results of an attaching of $K_e/T$ (only two since $K_e$ has an orientation reversing automorphism).
 One of them results in a nonorientable boundary while the other one is the same as taking the boundary connected sum with $D^3\times S^1$.
-However recall that we already know that $\partial M/T$ is orientable by \ref{prop:orientability}.
-Thus it has to be the latter which proves $M/T\cong \#_p^{\flat} D^3 \times S^1$.
+However recall that we already know that $\partial M/T$ is orientable by Proposition \ref{prop:orientability}.
+Thus it has to be the latter which proves that $M/T$ is a boundary connected sum of copies of $D^3 \times S^1$.
+To arrive at $Y$ we add the $D_{c_i}$ for $i=1,\ldots,l$, which cancels $l$ of the $D^3\times S^1$-factors.
+One way to see this is to instead of adding all $K_e$ in the previous step, we leave out $e_1,\ldots,e_l$ and then add $K_{e_i}\cup D_{c_i}$ inductively for $i=1,\ldots,l$.
+The union $K_{e_i}/T\cup D_{c_i}/T$ is a $4$-ball and it is attached along a $3$-ball in its boundary.
+Hence adding these does not change the homeomorphism type.